 Idol: Simply put, once a person gets through the trainee program and debuts with a group, they can be called an “idol” which basically means “K-Pop Star.”

 Lightstick: If you’re going to a concert, you gotta have one of these babies!
 Each group has an official and unique lightstick that fans use to create that gorgeous sea of lights effect at concerts.
+BTS’ version of the lightstick is called the “Army Bomb”, and it’s as indispensable to a concert-going Army as a BeatBuddy is to any budding producer.
 You’ll feel part of the crowd if you have a lightstick, and most groups say that seeing the lights in the crowd gives them energy!

 Multi-Fandom: Used to describe individuals (like me) who hardcore stan more than one group.
 I equally love BTS, Got7, Ateez, Blackpink, and Red Velvet!